SergeiDm/CarND-PID-Controller/README.md

 `endif(${CMAKE_SYSTEM_NAME} MATCHES "Windows")`

-"pathtovkpg" should be changed into corresponding path for OS Windows.
+"pathtovckpg" should be changed into corresponding path (for OS Windows).

 ## Project explanation